LeeSlater/file-upload-tool/README.md

 ## Feature overview ##
 - Drag and drop capable
+- Multiple independant upload fields can be generated on the page, each with its own separate configuration
-- Multiple files can be uploaded at once
+- Multiple files can be selected or dragged onto the uploaders
-- Uploaded files can be removed
+- Uploaded files can be removed by the user
+- Configurable 'required' status
-- File size limit can be defined
+- Configurable file size limit
 - Configurable limit for the number of files that can be uploaded
-- Integration with existing web forms, including required upload fields
+- Integration with existing web forms
+- Optional JSON output into a field for analyses by other scripts
 - Easily changed stylesheets